Best Sigma Lenses

 Perfect for indoor or outdoor conditions

-Some users has issues with dust on the front of the unit
+Some users have issues with dust on the front of the unit

 This design boasts an e-mount, which means that it will affix to most e-mount Sony lenses.
 What we liked about this option is that if you are unsure that it will fit your camera, they offer a guide that allows you to plug in your make and model number to ensure that it will fit.

 The beauty of this design is that it does all of the hard work for you.
-It offers an auto focus that makes it easy to capture moving targets, and it has a large aperture that will accommodate low light levels.
+It offers autofocus that makes it easy to capture moving targets, and it has a large aperture that will accommodate low light levels.

 One of the things that we liked most about this model is that it comes in at a really affordable price point.
 In fact, it may be one of the more affordable designs that we have seen from this brand out there on the market.